 Meet Rumi

-Hello visitor, and welcome!
+Hi!
 I'm Rumi (they/them), previously known as Nina.
 I am a board-certified and licensed creative arts psychotherapist (ATR-BC, LCAT) practicing virtually in New York State.
-I received my BA in Psychology and Studio Art from Lawrence University and my Master's degree in Art Therapy and Creative Development from Pratt Institute in 2019.
+I received my BA in Psychology and Studio Art from Lawrence University and my MPS in Art Therapy and Creative Development from Pratt Institute in 2019.

-I've had a powerful relationship with the creative arts since childhood—I LOVED clay, chalk, paint, and anything messy.
-Whenever I felt angry, sad, excited, restless, or frustrated, I remember how satisfying it was to put my body into the art materials.
-In high school, I studied abroad and volunteered in hospitals and nursing homes, bringing creative modalities of enjoyment to patients and residents.
-I could see the power that nonverbal ways of connecting had on people's hearts and knew this was an area I needed to pursue.
+I've had a powerful relationship with the creative arts since childhood — I loved clay, chalk, paint, and anything messy.
+Whenever I felt angry, sad, excited, restless, or frustrated, I found deep satisfaction in putting my whole self into the art materials.
+In high school, I studied abroad and volunteered in hospitals and nursing homes, bringing creative and playful experiences to patients and residents.
+Witnessing the power of nonverbal connection on people's hearts made it clear that this was a path I needed to pursue.

 In college, I studied music performance and art.
-While I enjoyed it, I found the technical focus and "right or wrong" way to express limiting.
-I realized I wanted to pursue a creative path where there was no right or wrong way to create—and this is what eventually led me to a career as a creative art therapist.
+While I enjoyed it, I found the technical focus and the idea of a "right or wrong" way to create limiting.
+I wanted to pursue a path where expression had no rules — and that realization is what led me to a career as a creative arts therapist.

-My therapy work has included supporting a wide range of vulnerable populations in need of mental health support, community services, and inner healing.
-I have worked with children below the poverty line who had just immigrated to the United States, adults with co-occurring disorders of substance use and severe and persistent mental illness, and currently work with LGBTQIA+ teens and young adults who have a wide range of developmental, neurodivergent, and mental health needs.
+My therapy work has included supporting a wide range of vulnerable populations across many settings.
+I have worked with children below the poverty line who had recently immigrated to the United States, adults navigating co-occurring substance use and severe and persistent mental illness, and currently work with LGBTQIA+ teens and young adults with a wide range of developmental, neurodivergent, and mental health needs.

-For more personal facts about me: I am a non-binary, queer, neurodivergent (AuDHD), leftist, anti-Zionist Ashkenazi Jew living on the ancestral land of the Lënapehòkink Lenape people in Philadelphia, PA.
-I am the proud owner of two adorable sibling cats and many houseplants.
-I enjoy everything about nature and being outdoors, Japanese cuisine and culture ( I was an exchange student there multiple times), and I'm also a big nerd—I love anime, sci-fi, LOTR, Star Wars, and old school Nintendo video games.
+On a more personal note: I am a non-binary, queer, neurodivergent (AuDHD), leftist, anti-Zionist Ashkenazi Jew, living on the ancestral lands of the Lënapehòkink Lenape people in Philadelphia, PA.
+I am also the proud owner of two adorable sibling cats and many houseplants.
+I love everything about nature and the outdoors, Japanese cuisine and culture (I was an exchange student there multiple times), and I'm a self-proclaimed nerd — anime, sci-fi, LOTR, Star Wars, and old-school Nintendo games are all near and dear to my heart.

 “You do not just wake up and become the butterfly